 Next, paint the eyes and nose using multi surface satin paint in black tie with a fine tip paint brush.
 And lastly, add a small dot in the centre of each eye using Cotton Ball with the opposite end of your paint brush (this final step not shown here).

 That’s it!
 Our adorable animal rocks are all done!

 If you haven’t guessed by now, we think rock painting is a great way to spend a bit of craft time!
 I mean, shouldn’t everyone have their own pet rock these days?

 If you’re looking for more rock animals to paint, here are some fun ideas including adorable bunnies, bumble bee and lady bug rocks, and more:

 We hope you found this step-by-step rock painting tutorial helpful.
 And if you still don’t have enough rock painting inspiration, we have over 60 of the best painted rocks to craft!

 For additional tips on painting with Decoart Americana Multi Surface Acrylic paint, head over to the Decoart website.

-Which other woodland animals would you like to paint?
+Which other painted rock animals would you like to make?